cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigations/index.md

 The DDoS L7 Attack Mitigation Managed Ruleset is a set of pre-configured rules used to match known DDoS attack vectors at the application layer on the edge, like the following:

-* Credential stuffing attacks
 * Requests causing large amounts of origin errors
 * Excessive traffic hitting origin
 * Excessive traffic hitting cache
-* Abuse of search features
+* Abuse of search features and authentication endpoints
 * Other attack vectors

 Cloudflare updates the list of rules in the Managed Ruleset on a regular basis.

 The DDoS L7 Attack Mitigation Managed Ruleset provides users with increased observability into layer-7 DDoS attacks mitigated by Cloudflare, informing users of ongoing or past attacks.
-The Firewall dashboard will display additional information on the types of layer-7 DDoS attacks detected for a specific zone.
+The Firewall dashboard, available at **Firewall** > **Overview**, will display additional information on the types of layer-7 DDoS attacks detected for a specific zone.

-Depending on your Cloudflare plan, you may be able to adjust the behavior of the rules in the Managed Ruleset using **overrides**.
-You can change:
+You can adjust the behavior of the rules in the Managed Ruleset using **overrides**.
+Use overrides to modify:

 * The performed **action** when an attack is detected
 * The **sensitivity** of attack detection mechanisms

+Note: Certain actions or sensitivity levels may not be available to all Cloudflare plans.

 For more information on the available override parameters, see [Managed Ruleset override parameters](/ddos-l7-mitigations/override-parameters).